genesiscommunitysuccess/docs/versioned_docs/version-2023.1/03_server/10_integration/07_custom-endpoints/02_basics.md

 }
 ```

-## Permissioning and Authorization
+## Permissioning and authorisation

-Endpoints support a permissioning model very similar to event handlers and request servers.
-The `permission` function
-has different options for:
+Endpoints support a permissioning model very similar to Event Handlers and Request Servers.
+The `permission` function has different options for:
 * requiring specific permission codes
-* entity level authorization on the input - similar to event handlers
+* entity-level authorization on the input - similar to Event Handlers
-* entity level filtering on the output - similiar to request servers
+* entity-level filtering on the output - similar to Request Servers

 Furthermore, endpoints can be made available to unauthenticated users in the config block.